 Produced by low budget sci-fi maestro Charles Band, the movie is a savvy exercise in cultural marketing which taps into a plethora of 80s hits and features the kind of characters which probably would have resulted in a successful toy range were its financial aspirations just a tad higher.

-Mandroid also provides the movie’s central morality conflict as he struggles with his semi-human predicament.
-His emotional quandary is almost identical to that of Paul Verhoeven’s Murphy character, as he struggles with retrograde amnesia and the conflict of not belonging to either side of the organic coin.
-Interestingly, the movie was released a whole year before the bigger budget Robocop, resulting in at least one instance in which the movie’s influences are not so clear cut.
+Mandroid also provides the movie’s central morality conflict, struggling with his semi-human predicament while attempting to curtail the dastardly inhumane deeds of a bunch of slack-jawed baddies and their egomaniacal charge.
+His emotional quandary is almost identical to that of Paul Verhoeven’s Murphy character as he struggles with retrograde amnesia and the conflict of not belonging to either side of the organic coin.
+Interestingly, Eliminators was released a whole year before the bigger budget Robocop, resulting in at least one instance in which the movie’s influences are not so clear cut.

 The rest of the Eliminators are straight out of the Star Wars franchise.
-This may not be a galaxy far, far away, but all the other ingredients are there in spades, while most differences are perhaps related to its lack of financial clout.
-Instead of the vastness of outer space, our heroes traverse a closely shot wilderness no bigger than a national park, while the Death Star is instead a dingy, underground lab in Mexico something akin to the cartoonish Mel Brooks set in Young Frankenstein.
-It may be a push to draw such comparisons, but the characters are far more transparent in their similarities.
+This may not be a galaxy far, far away, but all the other ingredients are there in spades, its main differences typically a byproduct of the film’s financial shortcomings.
+Instead of the vastness of outer space our heroes traverse a closely shot wilderness no bigger than a national park, while the Death Star is instead a dingy, underground lab in Mexico that is something akin to the gaudy Mel Brooks sets found in the likes of Young Frankenstein.
+However, the movies most transparent comparisons come in the form of its thinly sketched, yet instantly recognisable characters.